dell-asm/dell-dell_iom/docs/README.markdown

 ## Requirements
-Because the Puppet agent cannot be directly installed on a Dell IOM switch, the agent can be managed either using the Puppet Master server, or through an intermediate proxy system running a Puppet agent.
+Because the Puppet agent cannot be directly installed on a Dell PowerEdge M I/O Aggregator or Dell Force10 MXL 10/40GbE Switch IO Module, the agent can be managed either using the Puppet Master server, or through an intermediate proxy system running a Puppet agent.
 The following are the requirements for the proxy system:

  * Puppet 2.7.+